maximilliancharlemagne/emotion-engine/README.md

 # emotion-engine
-Takes in text, analyzes the emotions in the text, and reports them to the user.
-(Speech-to-text is a reach goal).
+Takes in speech, converts it to text, analyzes the emotions in the text, and reports them to the user.

 # Control Flow Diagram:
 ![control flow diagram](./assets/images/controlFlow_v3.PNG)